micahkepe/radion/content/markdown-demo.md

 Some other footnote that is inline[^2].
 As you can see, it just blends right in!

+See below for an example of a footnote with multiple paragraphs and code[^3].

 ## Lists

 ### Unordered List